jj5/mini-project/src/JMP001/jj5/README.md

 update the 'declare.c' and 'header.h' files is the same directory.

 The generated 'declare.c' file shows you how buttons for each symbol can be declared.
 You can copy these examples into the setup() routine in your Arduino project.
 You need to declare exactly 12 buttons (no more, no less).
+Note that this 'declare.c' file is just a helper for you, it won't actually work as-is and isn't meant to be used directly, it's just there so you can copy and paste an button declarations you would like to use.

 The generated 'header.h' file includes all of the generated font bitmaps.
 As a convenience you can just include this header to include all the symbols that are available in your program.
 However your program will only ever have call to use twelve